Residuals of injury of the liver

 The VA rates Residuals of injury of the liver under Diagnostic Code (DC) 7311, governed by 38 CFR 38 CFR § 4.114.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-Can Residuals of injury of the liver qualify for TDIU (Total Disability Individual Unemployability)?
+Can Residuals of injury of the liver qualify for TDIU?

-What evidence do I need to establish service connection for Residuals of injury of the liver?
+What evidence supports a higher rating for Residuals of injury of the liver?

-What is the C&P exam like for Residuals of injury of the liver?
+What happens at the C&P exam for Residuals of injury of the liver?

 Get a Personalized Rating Analysis